Axonius/axonius_api_client/docs/main/usage_cli/grp_cnx_cmds/cmd_check.rst

 Input feeds
 ===============================================

-See :ref:`rows_option` for examples of working with input feeds.

 The input to this command as --rows must be from one of these commands:

 * :doc:`../grp_adapters_cmds/cmd_get`: Supplying input from this command will check ALL of the connections for ALL of the adapters returned from this command.